BetterDiscord/docs/docs/users/getting-started/configuration.md

 ### Reference Tooltips

 This option shows tooltips when hovering over parts of your code.
-For CSS this would be selector information.
+For CSS, this would be selector information.
 For JavaScript, this would be variable information.

 ### Quick Suggestions